-Lucaya International School (LIS) is an independent, nondenominational day school offering the International Baccalaureate (IB) Program from prekindergarten through year 13 (ages 3-18).
+Lucaya International School (LIS) is an independent, nondenominational day school offering the International Baccalaureate (IB) Program from pre-kindergarten through year 13 (ages 3-18).
 The school was founded in 1998 and is authorized by the IB Organization and accredited by the Council of International Schools, and the New England Association of Schools and Colleges.

 Curriculum: The goal at LIS is to offer a high quality, college-preparatory and international education.
 LIS is the only school on Grand Bahama authorized by the International Baccalaureate Organization (IBO) to offer the IB Diploma Program and Primary Years Program.
 All students take the PSAT and the MAP standardized tests.
 All graduates attend college, with most attending college in the United States and Canada.
 The school is able to offer accommodations to students in the high school and students with mild learning difficulties in the primary school.
 Students have the opportunity to participate in a wide range of sporting and extracurricular activities, including soccer, basketball, volleyball, Model United Nations, drama productions, ACT studies, Interact Rotary Club, and the Governor General’s Youth Award.
 An after-school, extracurricular enrichment program is also offered four days each week.
-Responsibility to others and the world around us is considered important at LIS, and Creativity, Activity and Service (CAS) is required of all students.
+Responsibility to others and the world around us is considered important at LIS, and creativity, activity, and service (CAS) is required of all students.
 Each student is expected to participate within the school and in the wider community in a range of service projects.

-Facilities: The 10-acre LIS campus is a purpose-built, gated and secure facility, situated near Lucaya and Freeport City on Grand Bahama.
+Facilities: The 10-acre LIS campus is a purpose-built, gated, and secure facility, situated near Lucaya and Freeport City on Grand Bahama.
 There are 31 classrooms, two computer rooms, a library/media center, an IB facility, music and art rooms, and three science laboratories.
 Each classroom is equipped with multimedia computers and interactive whiteboards; and there is a campus-wide wireless network.
-Students in grades 7-9 are provided with laptops, high school students are expected to bring laptops, and the primary uses touch screen pads and tablets in classroom lessons.
+Students in grades 7-9 are provided with laptops, high school students are expected to bring laptops, and the primary school uses touch screen pads and tablets in classroom lessons.
 The redeveloped sports field allows the school to offer boys’ and girls’ soccer, basketball, softball, and sand volleyball.
-There are architectural plans developed to build a multipurpose building that includes an indoor basketball court, theater with stages, additional classrooms, bathrooms, and shower facilities.
+There are architectural plans developed to build a multipurpose building that includes an indoor basketball court, a theater with stages, additional classrooms, bathrooms, and shower facilities.